erinn/ddi/README.md

 current Fedora releases.

 This program forgoes using setuptools for [flit](https://pypi.org/project/flit/) so flit must first be installed in order to install ddi.

-Once flit is installed on the system via whatever method your prefer, installation of ddi can happen in a number of different ways.
-To install ddi local to your user, in the ddi base directory run:
+To install flit and ddi local to your user, in the ddi base directory run:

+    pip install --user flit
     flit install --user

 ### Development Installation: